yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 </tr>
 </tbody>
 </table>
-From the table above, it very easy to compare the life expectancy for different countries in different years.
-And the same time, it can find some trends in each country's column.
-Moreover, I find the highest life expectancy for these three countries are in 2007.
+From the table above, it is very easy to compare the life expectancy of different countries in different years.
+And the same time, I can find some trends in each column of each country.
+Moreover, I also find the highest life expectancy for all these three countries appeared in 2007.

 ``` r
 p1 %>%